fabien-roy/glo-4002-booking-api/docs/KnownTechnicalDebts.md

 ### Shuttle inventory repository

-Same problem that oxygen tank inventory repository, but with arrival and departure shuttles lists.
+Same problem that oxygen tank inventory repository, but with `ShuttleInventoryRepositoryEntity.arrivalShuttles` and `ShuttleInventoryRepositoryEntity.departureShuttles`.

 ## Util

-### Removal of "\[UTC]" in format
+### Removal of "\[UTC]" in date format

 When parsing a date to UTC format, unwanted substring "\[UTC]" is added at the end of the date.
 We remove it using `String.replaceAll(...)` which is not a viable solution.